 - Comprehensive API.
-The mix panel exposes a comprehensive API so that the policy model can be used across the organisation, not just Fyndoo!
+The mix panel exposes a comprehensive API so that the policy model can be used across the organization, not just Fyndoo!

 Interested?
 Contact us for more information

-We’re at Finovate in London, demonstrating this exciting innovation on stage!
-Check out what we’ll be doing.
+We were at Finovate in London, demonstrating this exciting innovation on stage!
+Curious how this went?
+Check it out